 She finds a mitt that fits and nods to Uhura, who grins and says, "Better not get in my way, Christine, when I'm coming around the bases."

-"He"--Uhura gestures toward where Jim is doing some last minute pep talk with a scared-looking ensign--"wouldn't pick anyone who couldn't play.
+"He"—Uhura gestures toward where Jim's doing some last minute pep talk with a scared-looking ensign—"wouldn't pick anyone who couldn't play.
 So I'm warning you now.
 I will run you down if you don't step out of my way."

 "Okay, then.
 Run me down, I dare you."

 Uhura laughs.
 "Okay, then."
-She picks up a bat, takes a few practice swings, then looks at Chapel.
+She picks up a bat, takes a few practice swings, then looks at her.
 "Let's make them roast marshmallows later, 'kay?"

 Chapel laughs; her friend is such a whimsical soul at times.
 "You got it."

 The landing party has been uncomfortable.
 Spock stays very far away from her.